API Endpoint monitoring using Sematext

 Features that did not meet our expectation

-It is very hard to find a tool that meets all our expectations.
+It is very hard to find a tool that meets all expectations.
 Sematext with all its impressive features still lacked in these aspect:

 1. Email notification